 Peer reviewed articles published January 1st 2018 or later will be eligible for nomination for the 2020 prize.
 The deadline for nominations for the 2020 Bishir Prize is Feb 1, 2020.

 To nominate an article please submit the following:

-MS Word document providing contact information, publication data (name of book publishing company or title of journal, and date of publication), and a brief statement contextualizing the author(s) and article.
+MS Word document providing contact information, publication data (title of journal, or name of book and publishing company (if an essay in a larger collection), and date of publication), and a brief statement contextualizing the author(s) and article.
 PDF copy of the published article including illustrations.
 Nomination materials should be submitted to Catherine W. Bishir Prize Committee at email@example.com